onur-CK/BookLand/README.md

 - Keywords research was made with [Word Tracker](https://www.wordtracker.com/)

-- Contents of the pages are created by using [chat gpt](https://chatgpt.com/)
+- Contents of the pages are created by using(only page contents, no codes adopted from chatgpt) [chat gpt](https://chatgpt.com/)

 - Grammer corrections for Readme files was made with;